 If you do not have a regular doctor’s office, immunizations are available at most pharmacy chains or local pharmacies.
 Call your nearest pharmacy to determine cost and insurance coverage.
 There are limited free or low cost immunization clinics within Alameda County.
 It is always a good idea to call in advance to ensure that the vaccine you are seeking is available.
 Back to School clinics usually take place right before the start of the school year so that children meet school requirements.

 The Centers for Disease Control and Prevention (CDC) recommends that pregnant women receive the whooping cough vaccine for adolescents and adults (called Tdap vaccine) during the third trimester of each pregnancy.
-For more information about which pharmacies offer Tdap to pregnant women please visit Alameda County Pharmacy Directory.
+For more information about which pharmacies offer Tdap to pregnant women please see Alameda County Pharmacy Directory.

 NOTICE OF YELLOW FEVER VACCINE SHORTAGE: Because of a total depletion of VF-Vax, the manufacturer (Sanofi Pasteur) has worked with CDC and the US FDA to make an alternative yellow fever vaccine, Stamaril, available at select locations until YF-Vax supply returns.
 For more information on where you can find clinics with remaining yellow fever vaccine doses and locations that can administer it, please visit the yellow fever vaccination clinic search page.